api3dao/vitepress-docs/docs/explore/dapis/OEV.md

 # {{$frontmatter.title}}

+Oracle extractable value (OEV) refers to oracles making use of their position to capture value that would otherwise have gone to third parties.

+## What is OEV?

 Oracle Extractable Value (OEV) is a subset of MEV related to the way oracles are currently designed.
 Any update to data feeds, or a lack thereof, can create opportunities for OEV such as frontrunning, arbitrage, and liquidations.
 During each of these interactions value is leaking from the dApp users to both searchers and validators.

+## Leveraging OEV alongside dAPIs

 Integrating OEV data feeds can turn this fee previously being imposed on your users into a powerful economic incentive driving value to your ecosystem.
 OEV